iterorganization/IMAS-ParaView/docs/source/1d_profiles_mapper.rst

 1. A **Poloidal Flux (Psi)** from a GGD source (e.g. from the GGD Reader or JOREK Reader) as input 0.
 2. A **1D profile** from the 1DProfilesReader as input 1.

 The 1DProfilesReader must provide at least the Psi grid coordinate but may include any number of additional 1D profiles.
-The filter resample the 1D profiles onto the 2D Psi grid of the GGD data.
+The filter resamples the 1D profiles onto the 2D Psi grid of the GGD data.

 .. note:: If the 1D profile contains values outstide of the range of the values of the GGD Psi grid, these points will be mapped to 0.